- Canary Islands

 Caleton Blanco is actually a set of sheltered coves, where kids can play freely especially during the low tide hours.
 The sand here is extremely white and fine, which means the beach has a unique look and feel, one of the reasons why you should visit this place while in Lanzarote.

-Playa Quemada is situated close to Puerto Calero and you can actually even walk between the two if you wish.
+Playa Quemada is situated close to Puerto Calero and you can actually even walk there if you wish.

-The village is quiet and only has three restaurants, so the beach is usually deserted and empty.
-The busiest times here are during the summer weekends, when residents come here with their families to enjoy a nice day at the beach away from the tourist resorts.
+The village is quiet and it only has three restaurants, so the beach is usually deserted and empty.
+The busiest times here are during the summer weekends when residents come here with their families to enjoy a nice day at the beach away from the tourist resorts.

 It may not be the prettiest beach to look at, but it's easier to reach than the first two, especially if you're staying in Puerto del Carmen and you don't have a car.

 You'll also find other secluded and wild beaches on the west coast of Lanzarote, between Los Hervideros and El Golfo, but these are beaches with black volcanic sand and rocks, which isn't to everyone's liking.

 The beaches we've mentioned in this article have no facilities like sunbeds, umbrellas or beach showers, but this means there are not many tourists either, so you'll likely have these places to yourself while there.